 The Luna-26 mission, originally known as Luna-Glob-2 and Luna-Resurs orbiter, was designed to deploy a large scientific spacecraft in the orbit around the Moon.

-Above: Luna-Glob orbiter and a scenario of its mission, as it was envisioned by the end of 2011.
-Credit: Roskosmos/IKI
+The Luna-Glob orbiter as it was envisioned at the end of 2011.
+Credit: Roskosmos/IK

 Following a lander, another Soyuz-2 rocket would launch an orbiting mission toward the Moon in 2016.
 The space strategy document released by Roskosmos in June 2013, listed the Luna-Glob orbiter as scheduled for launch in the fourth quarter of 2016, even though industry sources had already confirmed that the mission would likely slip to 2017.